oalva-rez/ozkaralvarez/README.md

 ## 🚨 Design Credits and Usage Rights

 I'm excited to share that the visual design of this portfolio was inspired by the incredibly talented [Brittany Chiang](https://github.com/bchiang7/v4?tab=readme-ov-file).
-While Brittany laid the groundwork with her stunning design, I, Ozkar Alvarez, have crafted the code for this React Application from the ground up.
+While Brittany laid the groundwork with her stunning design, I have crafted the code for this React Application from the ground up.
 It's been a wonderful journey meshing her design with my coding.
 If you're as impressed with Brittany's design as I am and considering using it, don't forget to check out her [guidelines](https://github.com/bchiang7/v4?tab=readme-ov-file#-forking-this-repo-please-read) on how to do so respectfully.

 ## Features